 Donna Taylor-Schmidt is responsible for the day-to-day management of student services in the dean’s office.
 These include orientation and assigning advisors for new first-year students, transfer students, graduation checks, changes of colleges, majors and minors; incomplete grades, NCAA certification forms, registration, adding and dropping courses and general advising.
 Schmidt provides information in person and by phone to students, parents, faculty and staff.

 Catherine Metivier manages human resource activities dealing with all faculty, professional and classified staffing.
 She monitors financial matters working closely with the budget analyst and the dean in setting college priorities.
 Metivier also provides training and consultation to chairs and directors in the college on a wide array of issues crucial to the management of academic departments/units.

-Tonya Corriveau provides administrative and clerical support in the Dean’s Office.
-Duties include coordinating Dean’s and Associate Deans’ calendars, updating College website, approving classified staff payroll, account reconciliation, preparing correspondence and reports, maintaining databases, coordinating College Committees and elections, taking committee minutes, scheduling meetings, travel arrangements, and other general office duties.
+Kelly Gilks provides administrative and clerical support in the Dean’s Office.
+Duties include coordinating the Dean’s and Associate Deans’ calendars, approving classified staff payroll, account reconciliation, preparing correspondence and reports, maintaining databases, coordinating College Committees and elections, taking committee minutes, scheduling meetings, travel arrangements, and other general office duties.

 Philanthropy Officer for the College of Liberal Arts and Sciences

 CLAS & School of Performing Arts